boltlabs-inc/key-mgmt/README.md

 - [Docker](https://www.docker.com/).
 - On Linux, you may need to install [Docker Compose](https://docs.docker.com/compose/install/) separately.

+In order to use the `cargo make` tasks on Linux, you need to be able to run Docker without `sudo`.
+You can find instructions for this [here](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 If you need to run the server outside of Docker, [MongoDB](https://www.mongodb.com/try/download/community) is also required.